hulquest/ez-rancher/README.md

 based on the current status of your src directory.

 By default, we set an Image Tag of "dev" eg ez-rancher:dev.
-You can change this tag by setting the `IMAGE_TAG` environment variable to your desired tag (eg `latest` which we build and publish for each commit).
+You can change this tag by setting the `EZR_IMAGE_TAG` environment variable to your desired tag (eg `latest` which we build and publish for each commit).

 When building container images, keep in mind that the `make build` option includes